torvalds/linux/Documentation/media/uapi/dvb/fe-diseqc-send-master-cmd.rst

 Description
 ===========

-Sends the DiSEqC command pointed by ``argp`` to the antenna subsystem.
+Sends the DiSEqC command pointed by :c:type:`dvb_diseqc_master_cmd` to the antenna subsystem.

 Return Value
 ============